 The State has been committed to supporting the cultural development of Qatar.
-For example, the State opened the Museum of Islamic Art, a 45,000 square meter museum designed by Pritzker Prizewinning architect I.M.
-Pei in 2008 and the National Museum of Qatar, designed by French architect, Jean Nouvel in March 2019.
+For example, in 2008, the State opened the Museum of Islamic Art, a 45,000 square meter museum designed by Pritzker Prize-winning architect I.M.
+Pei.
+The National Museum of Qatar, designed by French architect, Jean Nouvel, is expected to open at the end of March 2019.